X-ray vacuum diffraction at finite spatio-temporal offset: Considered scenario

 We consider the collision of two counter-propagating, linearly polarized laser pulses.
 Both laser pulses are assumed to be well described as (zeroth-order) paraxial Gaussian beams supplemented with a finite Gaussian temporal pulse envelope.
 The probe (pump) beam of oscillation frequency $\omega$ ($\Omega$) in the x-ray (optical) regime is propagating along the positive (negative) $\rm z$ axis.
 We furthermore allow for a finite spatio-temporal offset $x_0^{\mu} = (t_0,{\rm x}_0,{\rm y}_0,{\rm z}_0)$ between the foci of these beams.
 Without loss of generality the probe is assumed to be focused at ${\bf x}=0$.
 In accordance with the predictions of Ref.~\cite{Seino} we expect combined longitudinal and transverse focal offsets to result in an angular shift of the signal photon distribution in the far field away from the forward beam axis of the probe; see Fig.~\ref{fig:SetupSketch}.

 The electric field profiles of the probe and pump laser fields are denoted by ${\mathfrak E}(x)$ and $\mathcal{E}(x)$, respectively.
-Due to the fact that inelastic scattering processes characterized by the absorption or emission of two laser photons are exponentially suppressed in comparison to quasi-elastic scattering processes \cite{Karbstein:2015xra}.
-The dominant signal in the present scenario turns out to be independent of the frequency of the high-intensity laser pulse.
-It depends only the cycle-averaged square of the pump field profile \cite{FelCha}.
+Because inelastic scattering processes characterized by the absorption or emission of two laser photons are exponentially suppressed in comparison to quasi-elastic scattering processes \cite{Karbstein:2015xra}, in the present scenario the dominant signal turns out to be independent of the frequency of the high-intensity laser pulse.
+It depends only on the cycle-averaged square of the pump field profile \cite{FelCha}.
 In turn, the signal photons are predominantly emitted at frequencies close to the probe frequency $\omega$ and fulfill $\vartheta\ll1$.
 Correspondingly, we have \cite{Karbstein:2019oej}

 where $\phi$ measures the angle between the polarization vectors of the two counter-propagating beams, and we made use of the definition

 The first line in Eq.~\eqref{eq:d3N} gives the total number of signal photons attainable in a polarization insensitive measurement $N_{\rm tot}$, and the second one the number of signal photons scattered into a perpendicularly polarized mode $N_\perp$ constituting the signature of vacuum birefringence \cite{Toll:1952,Klein:1964zza,Baier1,Baier2,BialynickaBirula:1970vy,Adler:1971wn} in a high-intensity laser experiment.
 Note, that $N_{\rm tot}$ is maximized for $\phi=\pi/2$ and $N_\perp$ for $\phi=\pi/4$ \cite{Karbstein:2019bhp}.
 When providing numerical results for the signal photon numbers below we will always implicitly adopt the choice of $\phi$ maximizing the considered observable.